4L3k51/claude-cursor-orchestrator/README.md

 - **Knowledge gaps** — which tasks consistently fail?
 If RLS policy steps fail 8 out of 10 runs with similar errors, that's a gap in training data or documentation, not randomness
 - **Recovery effectiveness** — when the verifier triggers a web search, do the findings actually help the retry succeed?
 If searches for "supabase realtime" never lead to passing retries, the available docs aren't good enough
-- **Tool & model comparison** — Claude Code and Cursor implement the same steps with the same instructions.
-You can compare which tool uses more Bash calls, reads more files before editing, or recovers better from failures
+- **Tool & model comparison** — Different agents and models implement the same prompt, letting us compare which ones use more Bash calls, read more files before editing, or recover better from failures.

-The actionable output: identify where documentation, examples, or training data need improvement so these tools build correctly.
+The goal output: identify where documentation, examples, or training data need improvement so these tools build correctly.

 ## How It Works